USS Callister: Reception

 Other parts of the plot have also received mixed reception.
-Starkey believes the "early plot jumps" are "slightly heavy-handed".
+Starkey believed the "early plot jumps" are "slightly heavy-handed".
 Sims praised the twist which reveals that Daly is not the protagonist.
-Lambie opines that the flashback with Walton's son adds a "chill running through the middle of the episode", but VanDerWerff criticised that it unnecessarily adds length to the episode.
-VanDerWerff compared the crew's escape plan favourably to a "movie prison break", though Franich believes that the fast pace causes the "dull" blackmail of Nanette to be "a too-easy gag".
-Stolworthy said the length of the episode is justified, though Starkey writes that the episode "occasionally meanders", and Sims concurs that the episode is "a mite too long".
+Lambie opined that the flashback with Walton's son adds a "chill running through the middle of the episode", but VanDerWerff criticised that it unnecessarily adds length to the episode.
+VanDerWerff compared the crew's escape plan favourably to a "movie prison break", though Franich believed that the fast pace causes the "dull" blackmail of Nanette to be "a too-easy gag".
+Stolworthy said the length of the episode is justified, though Starkey wrote that the episode "occasionally meanders", and Sims concurred that the episode is "a mite too long".

 The cast of the episode have been widely praised.
-Saunders wrote that Plemons is "obviously perfect" as Daly, and he is praised by Lambie, Miller and Franich for his acting of Daly's two different personalities.
+Saunders wrote that Plemons is "obviously perfect" as Daly, and he was praised by Lambie, Miller and Franich for his acting of Daly's two different personalities.
 VanDerWerff wrote that Plemons "blends a surprisingly great William Shatner riff with a slow-building sense of odiousness".
 Miller called the character "truly grounded in reality" due to the writing and acting.
 Simpson's performance as Walton is singled out by Stolworthy and Bojalad for praise, with Starkey describing him as the episode's "emotional centerpiece".
-Bojalad called Milioti's character Cole the "real revelation" of the episode, while Cross called her "painfully easy" to relate to.
+Bojalad called Milioti's character Nanette the "real revelation" of the episode, while Cross stated that she was "painfully easy" to relate to.
+Darren Franich of Entertainment Weekly called for Milioti to receive an Emmy nomination for Best Actress for her performance as Nanette in the episode.
 Stolworthy wrote that Coel's performance as Lowry stands out.
 However, VanDerWerff criticised that the episode's minor characters are "mostly quick sketches".

 "USS Callister" has been described as the show's "most cinematic episode to date", and the episode with "by far the highest production values".
-Bojalad praises the "bright, beautiful pastel color", while Dileo notes the "jaw-dropping special effects".
-Statt calls the episode "visually stunning", concluding it is "the first episode of Black Mirror that feels like it belongs in a movie theater".
-Franich writes that the cinematography "captures the effect" of the original Star Trek.
+Bojalad praised the "bright, beautiful pastel color", while Dileo noted the "jaw-dropping special effects".
+Statt called the episode "visually stunning", concluding it is "the first episode of Black Mirror that feels like it belongs in a movie theater".
+Franich wrote that the cinematography "captures the effect" of the original Star Trek.